marcindorociak/hackathon-etna-reports/README.md

 ## How to print sample report?

-Open address [http://localhost:3000](http://localhost:3000) and choose one thing from the left menu.
+Open address [http://localhost:3000](http://localhost:3000) and choose one entry from the left menu.
 Now you can click the print button and report should generate.

 ## What existing code do?